fluent/fluentd-docs-gitbook/plugins/input/windows_eventlog.md

 </source>
 ```

-Please see the [Config File](/configuration/config-file.md) article for the basic
+Refer to the [Configuration File](/configuration/config-file.md) article for the
-structure and syntax of the configuration file.
+basic structure and syntax of the configuration file.

-### Event example
+### Event Example

-Here are generated event examples. `in_windows_eventlog` set
+`in_windows_eventlog` sets corresponding channel to `channel` field.

-corresponding channel to `channel` field.
+Here are some generated events:

 ```
 # system